Frequently Answered Questions

 Hunter W. | Counselor

 A counselor at Alpine has two primary roles.
 First, he is a cabin counselor.
-That means he lives with a group of 5 to 10 boys (depending on age, the younger the age, the less campers) and usually has a co – counselor with him.
+That means he lives with a group of 6 to 10 boys (depending on age, the younger the age, the fewer campers) and usually has a co – counselor with him.
 These two counselors are equal.
 There are no senior or junior counselors (each cabin area has a Head Counselor who is responsible for the entire age group and lives in a separate cabin).

 Cabin counselors are responsible for the well being of their campers and serve as a mom, dad, coach, teacher, friend, etc. to these boys.
 These are the boys with whom you will build the best relationship.
 The cabin counselor is responsible for being with his cabin at all times including (but not limited to!) meals, night program, glee club, block periods, morning watch, cabin inspection, rest hour, shower period, and devotionals.